okeeffed/cheat-sheets/Machine-Learning/ML-Random-Forest-Regression.md

 ## Intuition

-Random forest is a version of ensemble learing.
+Random forest is a version of ensemble learning.